-Services your PCP may provide and coordination of your care
+Services your PCP provides and coordination of your care

-Generally, you may see a PCP for most of your routine health care needs.
-A PCP can also help you arrange or coordinate your covered services.
-This includes x-rays, laboratory tests, therapies, specialist's visits, hospital admissions, and follow-up care.
+Generally, you see your PCP first for most of your routine health care needs.
+Your PCP can also help you arrange or coordinate your covered services.
+This includes x-rays, laboratory tests, therapies, specialists visits, hospital admissions, and follow-up care.
 Doctor office visits with a PCP will cost less than visits with a specialist.